 Pluck the rubber bands and listen to the sounds they make.
-The thickest rubber band should create the lowest sound and the thinnest rubber band the highest.
-Because rubber band size also effects the sound made when plucked, you might have to remove one of the three rubber bands and replace it with another rubber band closer in size to the remaining two.
+The thickest rubber band should create the lowest sound, and the thinnest rubber band the highest.
+Because rubber band size also affects the sound made when plucked, you might have to remove one of the three rubber bands and replace it with another rubber band closer in size to the remaining two.

 Now you're ready to begin today's task!